Grab the FALL & Winter capsule wardrobe!

 What Book Did We Read?

 Lots of friends suggested “Oh Crap” so I bought that one.
-I ready part of it, Rob read none of it—whoops!
+I read part of it, Rob read none of it—whoops!
 I got antsy and just wanted to get started so I skipped over a few chapters to the one that was all about taking off the diaper and just went for it the next day.

-How Did We Know Owen was Ready?
+How Did We Know our Boys Were Ready?

 The book we read suggested potty training from 18-24 months and definitely before 3 years old.
 I have to agree.
 We had a few days of resistance and apparently that gets worse and worse the older they get, so if you’re on the fence, I’ll be your encouragement—JUST GO FOR IT!